 Perhaps the most significant attribute of Medela Symphony is that its overall design and technical features are based on clinical research.
 Importantly, this pump was designed to help moms who are struggling with low milk supply and those who have issues establishing and maintaining adequate milk production.

 Medela Symphony has an adjustable suction strength of between 50 and 250 mmHg.
 The big knob on its face is what you use to play around with the vacuum strength to get to a comfortable level.
 This pump makes 40-120 cycles per minute.
 Unlike Spectra S1 Plus above, you can’t adjust the suction cycles of the Symphony.
 However, most moms report that the suction speed is one of this pump’s greatest strengths, and it’s less likely to cause sore nipples or lead to clogged milk ducts.

 Medela Symphony is best used from one location, for instance, at a designated pumping corner in your room.
 Owing to its bulky design and heft, this is not something that you’ll want to haul to your workplace each morning more so if you use public transport.
 However, should you ever want to travel with it, it has a very sturdy carry case.
-Again, note that this unit needs to stay plugged during operations.

 It’s impossible to deny that Medela Symphony is expensive, compared to other low-end electric dual pumps.
 But if you can afford to purchase it or rent one from a hospital or pharmacy, this is one of the best and frequently recommended breast pumps for low milk supply.

 What to keep in mind

 This dual breast electric pump is bulky and heavy (7 lbs) to move around with, which might present a lot of challenges for moms who work away from home.